 15 days from Budapest to RemichOverview

 Sail along the Danube, Main, Rhine, and Moselle Rivers, and through the Main Danube Canal and dramatic Rhine Gorge on this remarkable river cruise vacation.
-From the Hungarian capital of Budapest, set sail and enjoy guided sightseeing that shows off the highlights in each city, including inside visits of Melk’s awe-inspiring Benedictine Abbey, the Bishop’s Residenz in Würzburg, Siegfried’s Mechanical Musical Instrument Museum in charming Rüdesheim, and Reichsburg Castle in Cochem.
-In Regensburg we’ll introduce you to some of Germany’s famous beers.
+From the Hungarian capital of Budapest, set sail and enjoy guided sightseeing that shows off the highlights in each city, including inside visits of Melk’s awe-inspiring Benedictine Abbey, the Bishop’s Residenz in Würzburg, and Siegfried’s Mechanical Musical Instrument Museum in charming Rüdesheim.
+In Regensburg we’ll introduce you to some of Germany’s famous beers, and in Bernkastel you’ll enjoy a tasting of Moselle wines.
 Disembark in Remich, Luxembourg, where your vacation ends.Duration:

 Ships Serving this Tour: Visionary